HaloPSA plugin

 5. Permissions tab:

-Set the permissions for the information you want to display.
-You must give read access to customers, but then further permissions required depend on what you'd like to show in SquaredUp:
+Configure permissions for the information you want to display.
+You must give read access to customers, but any additional permissions you configure will depend upon what you'd like to show in SquaredUp:

 • read:customers (mandatory)